DineshBabu1989/Adtech-Dashboard/README.md

 };

 ```
-step:5 install node modules for client and server by running
+Step:5 Install node modules for client and server by running

 ```
 npm run client-install